AgathiyanChe/Basics-BigData/Readme.md

     |  file:///home/training/Desktop/quixote.txt HadoopRDD[10] at textFile at <console>:21 []

 ```
+Each *Spark transformation* create a new *child* RDD, and all the childs created depends of his
+parent.
+This is essential because every *action* will execute all the childs.
+Because of that, we
+present you the ***persist*** concept.

 Once you have seen something about Spark, we show you 3 important concepts: